The Voice of Poland: Selection process and format

-The battles are followed by a knockout (in the first edition: overtime), in which the coaches eliminate more people who don't make it to the live episodes.
-Up to and including the sixth edition, each of the coaches selected three people from his or her team (six people in the first edition, seven people in the second edition, eight people in editions three to five, and nine people in the sixth edition) who automatically qualified for the live episodes.
-He/She divided the others into threes (into two twos by the second edition), and one person from each would go on.
-Since the seventh edition, all contestants have to sing - the first four from each team are automatically put in the hot seats, and after subsequent performances of the remaining three, the coach decides whether a given contestant stays in the show or not.
-If a trainer leaves a contestant on stage in the show, they have to eliminate someone sitting in the hot seat.
-Four (five in the first, second and sixth editions) finalists from each team qualify for the live episodes.
+The battles are followed by the knockout round (in the first edition: overtime), in which the coaches eliminate more people who do not advance to the live episodes.
+During first six seasons, each of the coaches selected three people from his or her team (six people in the first season, seven people in the second season, eight people in seasons three to five, and nine people in the sixth season) who automatically qualified for the live shows.
+The coaches divided the others into threes (into two duos by the second season), and one person from each would move on to the next stage.
+Since the seventh season, all contestants have to sing - the first four from each team are automatically put in the hot seats, and after subsequent performances of the remaining three, the coach decides whether a given contestant stays in the show or not.
+Four (five in the first, second and sixth seasons) finalists from each team qualify for the live episodes.
+In the fourteenth season, five contestants will compete for the place in the live shows, but only four of them will advance to the next stage.